devycarol/Emilla/README.md

 ### [Releases](https://github.com/devycarol/Emilla/releases)

 What's awesome about Emilla:
-- It doesn't require you to use a microphone, so you can use it wherever you want.
+- It doesn't require a microphone, so you can use it wherever you want.
 - It never interrupts you when you're giving a command—Emilla will never assume that it knows better than you.
 - It's easy to turn off sounds if they're not your thing.
 - It never connects to the internet, so it's not even capable of snooping on you ;)